Advice: What shoes to wear in winter and how to maintain them?

 The choice of materials on the outside... but also on the inside!

 No one would wear big wool sweaters in the summer.
-But in winter, what a pleasure to bring out your chunky knits.
+But in the winter, what a pleasure to bring out your big knits.
 Same principle for shoes.

-To begin this overview of materials, I would like to talk to you about wool, which we see more and more in the making of shoes.
-Waterproofed, they allow you to benefit from its thermoregulatory qualities without getting wet.
+To begin this overview of materials, I would like to talk to you about wool, which we see more and more in the manufacture of shoes.
+Waterproofed, they allow you to benefit from its thermoregulatory qualities without taking on water.

 In terms of style, I find that it brings a real plus, between the nobility of the material and the rusticity of the texture.